The title of the article, Nonprofit Email Marketing: How To Create Clickable Messages

 Improve Your Subject Lines.

-Your subject lines determine whether people open your nonprofit emails.
+Subject lines determine whether people open your nonprofit emails.
 As supporters scroll through their inboxes, your emails can catch their eyes if you use these best practices:

 • Aim for 40-50 characters to ensure the subject line is fully visible on most devices.